 Trouble with Your Jaw?

 TMJ (temporomandibular joint) disorders are a family of problems related to your complex jaw joint.
 If you have had symptoms like pain or a “clicking” sound, you’ll be glad to know that these problems are more easily diagnosed and treated than they were in the past.
 Since some types of TMJ problems can lead to more serious conditions, early detection and treatment are important.
 No one treatment can necessarily resolve TMJ disorders completely and treatment takes time to be effective.
 Drs.
-Elias, Stephens and Jun can help you have a healthier and more comfortable jaw.
+Elias, Jun, Stephens and Verratti can help you have a healthier and more comfortable jaw.

 TMJ disorders develop for many reasons.
 You might clench or grind your teeth, tightening your jaw muscles and stressing your TM joint.
 Or, you may have a damaged jaw joint due to injury or disease.
 Whatever the cause, the results may include a misaligned bite, pain, clicking or grating noises when you open your mouth, or trouble opening your mouth wide.

 There are various treatment options that Drs.
 Elias, Jun, Stephens and Verratti can utilize to improve the harmony and function of your jaw.
 Once an evaluation confirms a diagnosis of TMJ disorder we will determine the proper course of treatment.
 It is important to note that treatment always works best with a team approach of self-care as well as professional care.

 Proper diagnosis is tantamount to proper therapy.
 This is true in every aspect of our practice.
 Many modalities for diagnosis are currently available including sound clinical evaluation, plain film radiology and tomography, magnetic resonance imaging (MRI), CT imaging, and diagnostic arthroscopy.
 All of these modalities can aid in our understanding of a patient’s TMJ dysfunction.